amz202/ClubApp/README.md

 ## Version 1.2

-> **ClubApp v1.2** introduces controlled club access, structured membership requests, and direct event–club integration.
+> **ClubApp v1.2** introduces controlled club access, structured membership requests and offline-first support for clubs and events lists using Room.
 The update also improves UI responsiveness, error handling, and overall backend stability.

 ### Highlights